 Studio courses taken at an institution outside of Swarthmore cannot count towards an honors studio preparation.

 Only courses taught by regularly teaching faculty in studio art can be applied towards a preparation.
 Courses taught by regularly returning adjuncts might be applied pending department approval.

 Honors preparations approved in the sophomore year must be adhered to.
 Any later changes to your program as it relates to preparations, must be approved by the department.

 3) The preparation in art history will consist of one 2-credit seminar.

-b) All majors in Art, whether Course or Honors, must do 4 credits of art history work.
+- All Majors in Studio Art, whether Course or Honors, must do 3 credits of art history work.
 Studio faculty may recommend particular art history courses as most relevant to a student's studio interests.

-- If a student drops out of Honors after the drop/add period in the last semester, the SHS credit will receive a grade of NC.
-Senior Workshop 11 (STUA 040), assuming it had been successfully completed in the Spring, will then be listed on the transcript with the appropriate grade.
+If a student drops out of Honors after the drop/add period in the last semester, the SHS credit will receive a grade of NC.
+Senior Workshop II (STUA 040), assuming it had been successfully completed in the Spring, will then be listed on the transcript with the appropriate grade.

-An Honors Minor in Studio Art will present to the honors examiners one studio preparation consisting of STUA 030 Senior workshop 1 and STUA 040 Senior Workshop 11.
+An Honors Minor in Studio Art will present to the honors examiners one studio preparation consisting of STUA 030 Senior Workshop I and STUA 040 Senior Workshop II.

-An Art Minor in Studio Art must meet the same course requirements as the course major in studio art (see page 2, Art Major).
+An Honors Minor in Studio Art must fulfill the requirements for the Course Major in studio art.

 During the Spring semester of the senior year a minor will write a 2500 word artist essay to be sent to the examiner, along with the relevant syllabi and slides for the two-credit preparation